 U.S. registered trademark of Centronics Data Computer Corporation.
 WordPerfect is a product and trademark of Corel Inc. Hewlett-Packard LaserJet is a product and PCL-5e® is a registered trademark of the Hewlett-Packard Company, IBM by International Business Machines Corp., Pentium, Pentium II, and Intel by Intel Corp.
 Century Schoolbook is a U.S. registered trademark of Kingsley-ATF Type Corporation.
 Microsoft®, MS-DOS, Windows and Windows NT are either U.S. registered trademarks or trademarks of Microsoft Corporation.
 Arial, Times New Roman, and Monotype are registered trademarks of The Monotype Corporation plc.
 Netscape and Netscape Navigator are trademarks of Netscape Communications Corporation.
-PANTONE is a trademark of Pantone, Inc. UNIX is a registered trademark in the United States and other countries.
-Licensed exclusively through X/Open Company, Ltd. their respective companies.
+PANTONE is a trademark in the United States and other countries.
+Licensed exclusively through X/Open Company, Ltd. Product names mentioned in the text of this document may be trademarks and/or registered trademarks of their respective companies.
 All references to PostScript on the screen or in this guide or manual are references either to the PostScript interpreter or to the PostScript Language.
 Conventions This manual uses the following conventions: Bold indicates emphasis or a minor heading Italic refers to a document title or is used for emphasis.
 COMPUTER type indicates text visible on a computer screen The cursive l is used in examples to distinguish the letter l from the numeral 1 (one).
 The character \emptyset is used in examples to distinguish the numeral 0 from the letter O .